hapax/hapax.github.io/assets/teaching.md

 #### A kink in the argument <a id="sec-2-2" name="sec-2-2"></a>

 As fun as this theorem is to prove, it's even more fun to break.
-If the students draw a sharp kink the function, the theorem fails:
+If the students draw a sharp kink in the curve, the theorem fails:

 <figure>
     <div style="text-align:center"><img src ="/images/posts/mvt7.png"